 NEW YORK Coca-Cola’s new digital billboard in Times Square is not only going green via wind power, but it has also started a trend among 30 billboards at the iconic intersection of 47th Street and Broadway in Manhattan.

-According to Coke, the group of wind-powered billboards have an electric supply agreement with ConEdison Solutions and the building management company.
-Collectively, the group's green initiative will prevent the release of 1,866 metric tons of carbon dioxide each year.
+According to Coke, the group of wind-powered billboards has an electric supply agreement with ConEdison Solutions and the building management company.
+Collectively, the group’s green initiative will prevent the release of 1,866 metric tons of carbon dioxide each year.

 Coke also said it plans to debut a new “green” ad on New Year’s Eve themed, “Refresh.
 Recycle.
 Repeat.”
 The ad touts the beverage giant’s goal to recycle or reuse 100 percent of the aluminum cans and plastic bottles it sells in the U.S., part of the company’s “Live Positively” operating philosophy.